RiccardoSpolaor/room-occupancy-estimation-big-data/README.md

 The reference paper is available at the following link: https://www.semanticscholar.org/paper/e631ea26f0fd88541f42b4e049d63d6b52d6d3ac.

-The Machne Learning methods presented differ from the ones in the reference paper, as *Spark* does not provide all of the presented architectures.
+The Machine Learning methods presented differ from the ones in the reference paper, as *Spark* does not provide all of the presented architectures.

 The models used in the experiment are
 - Random Forest Classifier